-Public Health contracts and partnerships with local organizations, including Black-led and Black-serving CBOs, have used grassroots efforts to build trust and creatively leverage the cultural capital that is already within communities.
+Public Health contracts and partners with local organizations who have used grassroots efforts to build trust and creatively leverage the cultural capital that is already within communities.
 To date, investments in community initiatives have totaled more than \$70 million.
 And while these efforts will be described in more detail later in this report, it is important to note that a network of more than 60 organizations has been mobilized throughout the pandemic to share information about COVID-19, respond to questions and concerns about the vaccine, and carry out additional community-centered activities, including at community preferred locations including barbershops, hair salons, schools, and faith-based sites.